jizhang-cmu/cmu_vla_challenge_matterport/README.md

 ```
 ./system_bring_up.sh
 ```
 Users should see data showing up in RVIZ.
 Click 'Panels->Display' and check the data to view.
 Users can also use the 'Waypoint with Heading' button to navigate the vehicle. **To set the waypoint, press the left button on the mouse to choose the position, then move the mouse to choose the orientation before releasing the left button.** The vehicle will navigate to the waypoint avoiding collisions on the way and then turn to the orientation.
-Note that the waypoints are meant to be relatively close to the vehicle.
+[A video showing the system in action is available.](https://youtu.be/G0E_FL4qgJ0) Note that the waypoints are meant to be relatively close to the vehicle.
 Setting the waypoint too far can cause the vehicle to stuck at a dead end.

 <p align="center">
   <img src="img/rviz_full.jpg" alt="RVIZ Full" width="80%"/>